BSPLAZA/WhisperKey/README.md

 - Press ESC to cancel recording
 - Cannot dictate into password fields for security
 - Success message shows word count inserted

+## Beta Limitations

+**Current beta requires manual setup:**
+- You need to install [whisper.cpp](https://github.com/ggerganov/whisper.cpp) separately
+- WhisperKey will guide you if it's not found
+- Models need to be downloaded on first use
+- Some apps may require additional accessibility permissions

+**Coming in v1.0:**
+- Bundled whisper.cpp (no separate installation)
+- Automatic model downloads
+- One-click installer
+- More language support in UI

 ## Models